teatina/Monte-Carlo-Ex/MCMM/README.md

+# Simulating Molecular Motion Using Monte Carlo Techniques

-# This is a modular code that implements a simple molecular dynamics model for a collection of molecules where their positions are randomly generated.
+This is a modular code that implements a simple molecular dynamics model for a collection of molecules where their positions are randomly generated.

 TODO: